kujenga/website/content/blog/goml-mlp.md

 inputs and the corresponding output labels that different instantiations of the network can learn.

+We define these using a [`lin.Frame`][linFrameGoPkg] type that represents a 2D Matrix of data.
+Our [`lin`] package will be used to capture various types to help with the linear algebra involved in network creation.
+The first declaration is the set of all possible inputs for two boolean values.
+The subsequent declarations outline different types of boolean functions.
+Each of these functions is something that a different instantiation of a network will be able to iteratively learn.

 {{< emgithub "https://github.com/kujenga/goml/blob/0fc9ceb246d1bf1e1104f576b4622a824bf013da/neural/mlp_test.go#L34-L58" >}}

 ### MNIST test cases

-In contrast to these examples of replicating basic boolean logic, the MNIST dataset is a real machine learning problem, where you must learn to predict the hand-written digit between 0-9 for a given input image.
-This dataset is a great example of where a basic neural network performs well relative to other approaches.
+In contrast to these examples of replicating basic boolean logic, the [MNIST dataset][mnistWiki] is a real machine learning problem where you must learn to predict the digit between 0-9 for a given image of a hand-written number.
+This dataset is a great example of where a basic neural network performs well relative to other approaches, and is one of the classic datasets for training models on.

-One caveat here is that the MNIST dataset is in a unique format, which we will need to deserialize in order to make use of it in a test case.
+One caveat here is that the MNIST dataset distributed in a unique binary format, which we will need to deserialize in order to make use of it in a test case.
 We will walk through that later in the post.

 {{< img file="MnistExamples.png" alt="MNIST Examples" loc=center caption="Josef Steppan, CC BY-SA 4.0 <https://creativecommons.org/licenses/by-sa/4.0>, via Wikimedia Commons" >}}